When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models

 The first approach we evaluate is to train a dedicated language model from scratch on the available raw data we have.
 To do so, we train a language-specific SentencePiece tokenizer \citep{kudo-richardson-2018-sentencepiece} before training a Masked-Language Model (\monomlm) using the RoBERTa (base) architecture and objective functions \cite{liu2019roberta}.
 As we work with significantly smaller pretraining sets than in the original setting, we reduce the number of layers to 6 layers in place of the original 12 layers.

 \paragraph{Multilingual Language Models} We want to assess how large-scale multilingual language models can be used and adapted to languages that are not in their pretraining corpora.
 We work with the multilingual version of BERT (\mbert) trained on the concatenation of Wikipedia corpora in 104 languages \citep{devlin-etal-2019-bert}.
-We also run experiments with the \xlmr base version \citep{conneau-etal-2020-unsupervised} trained on 100 languages using data extracted from the Web.
-As the observed behaviors are very similar between both models, we report only the results using \mbert.
-We note that \mbert is highly biased toward Indo-Europeans languages written in the Latin script.
-The basic statistics of the vocabulary shows that more than 77\% of the vocabulary subword types are in the Latin script, about 11.5\% are in the Cyrillic script, the Arabic scripts takes up about 4\%, and smaller scripts like the Georgian one only make up less than 1\% of the vocabulary (with less than 1,000 subwords)~\cite{acs2019exploring}.
+We also ran experiments with the \xlmr base version \citep{conneau-etal-2020-unsupervised} trained on 100 languages using data extracted from the Web.
+As the observed behaviors\draftnote{\bm{should we talk about Uyghur which is supported by XLMR and deliver sota on uyghur (upper-bound for our experiments)}} are very similar between both models, we only report results using \mbert.
+Note that \mbert is highly biased toward Indo-Europeans languages written in the Latin script.
+More than 77\% of the subword vocabulary are in the Latin script while only 1\% are in the Georgian script~\cite{acs2019exploring}.\draftremove{The basic statistics of the vocabulary shows that more than 77\% of the vocabulary subword types are in the Latin script, about 11.5\% are in the Cyrillic script, the Arabic scripts takes up about 4\%, and smaller scripts like the Georgian one make up less than 1\% of the vocabulary (with less than 1,000 subwords)}

-\paragraph{Adapting Multilingual Language Models to unseen languages with \mlmtuning} Following previous work~\cite{han-eisenstein-2019-unsupervised,wang2019cross,pfeiffer2020mad}, we adapt large-scale multilingual models by fine-tuning them with their Mask-Language-Model objective directly on the available raw data in the unseen target language.
+\paragraph{Adapting Multilingual Language Models to unseen languages with \mlmtuning} Following previous work~\cite{han-eisenstein-2019-unsupervised,karthikeyan2019cross,pfeiffer-etal-2020-mad}, we adapt large-scale multilingual models by fine-tuning them with their Mask-Language-Model objective directly on the available raw data in the unseen target language.
 We refer to this process as \mlmtuning.
 We will refer to a MLM-tuned \mbert model as \mbertmlm.